smsali97/smsali97.github.io/_posts/2020-07-18-timezones.md

 # So What even are Timezones?

 First of all, lets clear the confusion out, are timezones offsets?
 Well, yes.
 But *no*.
 Let me explain.
 Timezones are regions of land that correspond to places in the world in which the local time is the same across the region, these zones have been laid out in special maps.
-Like the ones on the right:
+Like the ones on the image.

 ![timezones.png](timezones.png)
 {: .pull-right}